Honestpuck/NIST-macos-security-HOWTO/README.md

 ![Exempt2](exempt2.png)
 ![Exempt3](exempt3.png =300x)

+Notice how when we change a rule to "Configured" and set "Exempt" to "true" the interface adds a field for a reason to exempt the rule.
+Then further down you can see what a rule looks like before you do anything to it.
+Having this in the Jamf GUI is incredibly useful.
 #### Conclusion

 That's an explanation for how __I__ use the NIST macos_security project.
 I hope you found it useful for building _your_ security system.
 Keep an eye out for changes as I try to improve things.
 Feedback of any kind would be appreciated.

+Before I go I'd like to thank Stephen Corbiaux for field testing an early version of this HOWTO.